paulwarren/nzde/dict/P/README.md

 >  PROVINCIAL FOOTBALL. <i>(May 30, 1925,NZ Truth,11</i>)

 >  <i>provincial ...
 4. N.Z.</i> denoting a football team representing a province, one of the historical administrative areas of New Zealand. <i>(1982,Collins Concise English Dictionary,916</i>) [NOTES: <i>provincial ...
 4. N.Z.</i> denoting a football team representing a province, one of the historical administrative areas of New Zealand.]

+## Provincial

+ <i>n.</i> a Provincialist [1857 RA Paps 1/265.
+271, 272, 276, 312]

+>  Can they not discover some mode of "painless extinction," .. so that the bereaved parents, the Provincial Councilors, may not be too violently afflicted at the loss of their bantlings - as seems to be the case with the Wellington Provincials, whose last crop of laws has been dreadfully worried by those wild dogs of the General Government? <i>(Jun 20, 1857,Nelson Examiner and New Zealand Chronicle,2</i>)

+>  But we are at last beginning to perceive that Governor Grey began at the wrong end when he enforced the prior summoning of the Provincials, who are checked in their endeavours to advance the several Provinces, through want of those additional powers, which only the Assembly can confer. <i>(Feb 4, 1854,Nelson Examiner and New Zealand Chronicle,7</i>)

+>  The provincial taxes, (already much too oppressive) are all subject to the disposal of a General Legislative Council, according to the enactments which it may please such a body to pass;- the remainder only, if any, is at the control of the Provincials. <i>(Aug 15, 1851,Daily Southern Cross,2</i>)

+>  You Provincials have all the legislation. <i>(1855,Stafford Papers,2/13</i>) [NOTES: (Domett)]

+>  <b>CRESSWELL</b> These now had control of the central government, and when the Provinces hampered their aims they swept them away. ...
+For these Provincials had aims other than acquisition and the destruction of all that stood in the way of the most rapid settlement for the sake of what could be gained. <i>(1939,Present Without Leave,9</i>)